In the U.S., there are forty-six states which have approved some sort of gaming.

-The businessmen of illegal games have successfully adapted to legalization and, strengthened a constructive monopoly of sports betting, have attained an eloquent market share.
+The businessmen of illegal games have successfully adapted to legalization and, strengthened by a constructive monopoly of sports betting, have attained an eloquent market share.
 Administration of gambling laws, leaving out federal violations, is almost fictional.

 Thus, illegal games are continuously run with relative liberty.

-In the pursuit to explain developments in gambling, researchers have modestly presented that legalization, ignited a desire for government revenue, and social acceptance have stimulated participation giving promising gamblers chances within their reach — with easy entry.
+In the pursuit to explain developments in gambling, researchers have modestly presented that legalization, ignited by a desire for government revenue, and social acceptance have stimulated participation by giving promising gamblers chances within their reach — with easy entry.

 Some have advised that economic aspects such as the rise in unrestrictive income and disparate tax regulations have assured gambling.

-Even though these adjustments are advantageous, another generally missed dynamic should be contemplated; the acknowledgment of gambling the middle class.
+Even though these adjustments are advantageous, another generally missed dynamic should be contemplated; the acknowledgment of gambling by the middle class.

-The assertion that middle-class acceptance has increased gambling participation must be externalized further research; however, fundamental observations show that it may be a compelling factor in the legitimation of gambling.
+The assertion that middle-class acceptance has increased gambling participation must be externalized by further research; however, fundamental observations show that it may be a compelling factor in the legitimation of gambling.

-Varied access to gaming depending on social strata is definitely a tradition followed closely the Americans.
-Gambling the elite Americans, be it on horses, casino games, cards, real estate, stocks, or oil, has always been quietly approved.
+Varied access to gaming depending on social strata is definitely a tradition followed closely by the Americans.
+Gambling by the elite Americans, be it on horses, casino games, cards, real estate, stocks, or oil, has always been quietly approved.

-From the landed haute monde of the colonial era to the rich and famous of the 80s — wagering affluent persons with capricious income has been approved American society.
+From the landed haute monde of the colonial era to the rich and famous of the 80s — wagering by affluent persons with capricious income has been approved by American society.
 In addition, the working class, regardless of efforts of reformers, has long been acquainted with different forms of gambling.